jblanked/Picoware/guides/Libraries.md

 #### picoware.gui.draw
 - `Draw` class: Class for drawing shapes and text on the display:
     - `__init__(foreground, background)`: Initializes the Draw object with colors.
+    - `background`: Property to get/set the current background color.
+    - `board_id`: Property that gets the current board ID.
+    - `font_size`: Property that gets the font size as a Vector.
+    - `foreground`: Property to get/set the current foreground color.
+    - `size`: Property that gets the size of the display as a Vector.
     - `circle(position, radius, color)`: Draw a circle outline.
     - `clear(position, size, color)`: Fill a rectangular area with a color.
     - `cleanup()`: Cleanup all allocated buffers and free memory.